Code42 (CrashPlan) Basics

 If I delete a folder/document, does it get deleted from Code42 (CrashPlan)?

-Files are retained on the Code42 (CrashPlan) servers for six months after they have been last updated from the user’s computer.
-This would pertain to deleted files and computers that have not checked in with Code42 (CrashPlan) in over six months.
+Files are retained on the Code42 (CrashPlan) servers for one year after they have been last updated from the user’s computer.
+This would pertain to deleted files and computers that have not checked in with Code42 (CrashPlan) in over one year.

 Does Code42 (CrashPlan) backup my Trash or Recycle Bin?